 Ransomware.
-The mere name sounds ominous, and the effects it can potentially have are drastic.
+The mere name sounds ominous, and it can have potentially drastic effects.

 You might have heard in the news about several health care organizations being hit by this type of malicious computer attack.
 The worst case to date involved a health care facility in Los Angeles, California, which, after having its computer system held hostage for several days, only regained control of their system by paying a ransom to the hackers behind the attack.
 This kind of danger is growing across most major industries, but in health care, it’s even more critical, because it puts patients at risk.
 It makes us wonder: What can we do about it?